-Mold Removal Confusion in Baltimore & Philadelphia or Maryland, Pennsylvania, Delaware, New Jersey, Washington DC, Virginia or any state.
+Mold Removal Confusion in Baltimore & Philadelphia or Maryland, Pennsylvania, Delaware, New Jersey and Washington DC.

 Mold removal, mold remediation, and mold damage clean up all have the same goal.
 That goal is to get rid of the mildew.
 The term you use for removing mildew is not as important as removing the mildew correctly and safely.
 Anyone can clean up or tear out mold, the challenge is performing removal services without it coming back and spreading throughout the house or commercial property.